jhroemer/jhroemer.github.io/blog/2022-04-08-encapsulate-data-fetching-layer.md

 ### A better abstraction

-So let’s try to untangle this, using an approach championed by my good friend and colleague [Simon Lagos](https://github.com/sajmoni).
-We can start with the first piece of knowledge from the tangled function: how we call our endpoints.
+Let’s try to untangle our braided function, using an approach championed by my good friend and colleague [Simon Lagos](https://github.com/sajmoni).
+We can start with the first piece of knowledge: **how** we call our endpoints.

 What we can do is to create a function for each HTTP method we use with our API, in this example we would need a function for the GET method.
 The function can take a few arguments, in this case: the endpoint path, the token (for an authorized endpoint) and an optional body.

 ```typescript
 export const get = async (